ChristianKlass/home-media-server/readme.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

+Then you'll be able to run the `docker-compose` commands.

 ## Traefik
 I'm going to be using Traefik as my "Ingress Controller".
 Everyone comes in through Traefik, and cannot access the various containers directly.
 I may decide to add some authentication in future (require authentication to access everything), maybe using Keycloak and OAuth.